 Another day of following the Coal Slurry Pipeline.
-A dry river bed had carved its mark into desert.
+A dry river bed had carved its mark into the desert.
 Its winding, snake-like curves were the only interruption to the service road’s beeline stretch eastward.
 The rest of today’s leg was straight and narrow with little change in scenery.

 Just a few more miles to paths more frequently traveled.

 Woke up with unusually stiff and achy muscles in my legs.
 A crazy thought suggested that I should give my legs a rest.
 Knowing better, I immediately got moving and stretching.
 My muscles were like a car on a cold winter morning.
-Before getting out on the road, the engine has to be started, then given a little time to run and warm-up.
+Before getting out on the road, the engine has to be started, then given a little time to run and warm up.
 Movement is the key.

 I loved stretching and feeling the tightness slowly yield to looseness.
 I enjoyed feeling the soreness twinge and release.
 Good music and dancing helped too!

 On the run, I took time to fully take in the late fall weather.
 The mildly cool temps on my skin are starting to lose the remaining warmth as the season slowly sunsets into winter.

 As I ran, the air and scenery were an undeniable reflection that today is election day in the United States.
 We will be selecting the next president.
 I thought a lot about this election cycle.
 Without a doubt, it has been as unusual as it has been spirited.